 “One way to do this is by building privacy into our everyday – know your privacy rights, know your privacy responsibilities and act accordingly,” Mr Green said.

-The Office of the Information Commissioner has released a suite of resources, including a quiz, tip sheets and posters, to help raise awareness of privacy rights and responsibilities.
+The Office of the Information Commissioner will be participating in a range of activities, including presentations and community information stalls, as well as releasing a suite of resources, to help raise awareness of privacy rights and responsibilities.

 Privacy Awareness Week is an initiative of the Asia Pacific Privacy Authorities forum to raise awareness across the community and government about privacy protections, rights and responsibilities.
 Events are occurring across Queensland, Australia and the Pacific.

 For further information and to access the range of resources visit: https://www.oic.qld.gov.au/training-and-events/privacy-awareness-week